chriscrcodes/smart-factory/README.md

 - **Data Processing**: Data structure following a **Medallion Architecture**, with the goal of incrementally and progressively improving the structure and quality of data as it flows through each layer of the architecture.
 From `Bronze` (Edge: MQTT Data Simulator) ⇒ `Silver` (Edge: Azure IoT Operations) ⇒ `Gold` (Cloud: Microsoft Fabric) layer tables.

-- **Natural Language Processing (NLP)**: a Smart Agent, enhanced by Generative AI, empowers operators, so they can ask complex questions about machine operations, staff, production quality, as if they were speaking to a human expert in the Factory.
+- **Natural Language Processing (NLP)**: a Factory Agent, enhanced by Generative AI, empowers operators, so they can ask complex questions about machine operations, staff, production quality, as if they were speaking to a human expert in the Factory.

 ## Architecture